davidfowl/ImageFun/ImageFun.AppHost/OpenAIResource/README.md

 # OpenAI Resource for .NET Aspire

-Provides extension methods and resource definitions for a .NET Aspire AppHost to configure OpenAI services.
+Provides extension methods and resource definitions for a .NET Aspire AppHost to configure OpenAI services as connection string resources.

 ## Getting started